ALL YOUR QUESTIONS, ANSWERED...

-I'm located in the downtown Toronto core, in charming studio apartment.
+I'm located in the East End of Toronto, in a gorgeous, airy vintage condo. have a completely equipped massage studio with table, Thai mat, and other accoutrements.
 I can sometimes accommodate outcalls to upscale downtown hotels.
 If you would like me to make a house call, please know that I will require a very thorough screening.

 What are your limits?

 Thank you for asking!
 In general, I follow the consent and pleasure principle: my boundaries are somewhat flexible, but they are based on our mutual comfort.
 If either of us isn't into something, then we will not be doing it.
 I reserve the right to refuse to perform any kind of sexual service, and so should you - unlike many escorts/sex industry workers, I sell my time, massage skills, and an experience of sensuality rather than any specific sexual acts.
 This is not to say I don't respect escorts and sex workers who sell sex acts - all sex work is work, skilled and important work, and we all deserve respect.
 I just do what I am best at doing.

 I will never compromise the following boundaries:

 - We will not engage in any activity without suitable protection

 - We will not engage in any non-consensual activity; I will let you know if I am uncomfortable, and you are encouraged to do the same

 - I do not provide "full service" on the first meeting; and you should never expect full service at any meeting, this is something we must discuss in advance based on our mutual comfort

 Will you go on a date with me/hang out with me?